 2.1.4 Research sites.

 HBR (43°56’N, 71°45’W) is a 3160-hectare Experimental Forest owned by the USDA Forest Service and located within the White Mountain National Forest of New Hampshire (Bailey et al. 2003, Campbell et al. 2007).
 The climate is cool, humid and continental with average monthly air temperatures ranging from -9 °C in January to 18 °C in July.
 Average annual precipitation is 1400 mm and is distributed fairly evenly throughout the year.
 A snowpack usually persists from late December until mid-April, with a peak depth in March.
 We have used the small watershed approach to quantify the response of forest and aquatic ecosystems to disturbance, and several of our monitored watershed have been experimentally manipulated (Table 2).
-Increasingly we have broadened the scope of our studies to encompass the wider Hubbard Brook valley and the Northern Forest region.
+Increasingly we have broadened the scope of our study to encompass the wider Hubbard Brook valley (refs).

 The HBR-LTER also encompasses other forested sites in the region that provide further context for studies at the HBR.
 For example, we conduct complementary research at the Bartlett Experimental Forest (BEF), located about 30 km east of the HBR, where silvicultural treatment of forests on similar sites provides a valuable resource for experimental work (Leak and Smith 1996, Fisk et al. 2014).
 In the past, steep terrain at HBR precluded installation of an eddy covariance tower to measure C fluxes, so we used data from a tower at a flatter site in the BEF, which we compare with biomass and modeling approaches at HBR and across the region.
 The BEF facility is part of the AmeriFlux network.
 Recent improvements in techniques for using eddy covariance in complex terrain led us to install a flux tower at HBR in 2015,

-and we will compare the HBR and BEF eddy covariance data during the term of this proposal.
-In addition to these intensive study sites, HBR researchers conduct comparative studies and collaborate with researchers at other regional forest study sites, including Cone Pond (NH), Bowl Natural Area (NH), Jeffers Brook (NH), Sleepers River (VT), Bear Brook (ME), Biscuit Brook (NY), Huntington Forest (NY) and other LTER sites such as the Harvard Forest (MA).
+and we propose comparative studies to resolve unexplained differences in C budgets between these sites (ref.).HBR researchers also conduct comparative and collaborative studies with researchers at other regional forest study sites, including Cone Pond (NH), Bowl Natural Area (NH), Jeffers Brook (NH), Sleepers River (VT), Bear Brook (ME), Biscuit Brook (NY), Huntington Forest (NY) and other LTER sites such as the Harvard Forest (MA).